 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Oaxaca city (Oaxaca de Juarez) is a cultural mecca of Mexico.
 And while the city is interesting to explore on your own, there is so much to learn about and visit nearby that can ONLY be done on a guided tour.
-Here are what I rank to be the absolute 10 BEST tours in Oaxaca and including where to book!
+Here are the absolute 11 BEST tours in Oaxaca and including where to book!

 Culture, history, adventure, and food – lots and lots of food!
 Oaxaca city truly has it all.
-And after spending more than two weeks in this beautiful city, I really came to appreciate all of the amazing things to do and the huge range of tours on offer.
+And after spending more than a month in this beautiful city, I really came to appreciate all of the amazing things to do in Oaxaca and the huge range of tours on offer.

 In fact, there are so many tours in Oaxaca that it’s hard to know what to choose!
-I mean, most visitors spend 3 to 4 days exploring this city, so that really limits what tours and day trips you can do while in Oaxaca.
+I mean, most visitors spend 3 to 4 days exploring Oaxaca, so that really limits what tours and day trips you can do while in Oaxaca.

 Which is why I’m writing this blog.